 Like the SXSW Community, SXSW Programming Is Very Diverse

 SXSW Interactive Festival programming covers a wide span of topics and ideas.
-Our daytime programming varies not only by theme, but by format as well.
-To help you find what most interests you within our festival, we’ve created this nifty breakdown.
+Our daytime programming varies not only by track, but by format as well.
+To help you find what most interests you within our festival, we’ve created this nifty breakdown by Interactive session tracks, session formats followed by a breakdown of our Convergence tracks – which are session topics that overlap between our core industries of Music, Film & Interactive.
+Learn more about Convergence tracks and badge access.

 These hour-long, internally curated Keynote presentations showcase the trends and ideas that we believe to be the most important or significant within the new media industries.
 The Interactive Festival hosts one Keynote per day of programming.